PhilipGriffith/AHPy/README.md

 The keys of the report take the following form:

 - `name`: *str*, the name of the Compare object
-- `weight`: *float*, the global weight of the Compare object in the hierarchy
+- `weight`: *float*, the global weight of the Compare object within the hierarchy
-- `target`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is a single element and each value is that element's computed target weight; **if the global weight of the Compare object is less than 1.0, this value will be `None`**
+- `target`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is an element and each value is that element's computed target weight; *if the global weight of the Compare object is less than 1.0, this value will be `None`*
     - `{'a': 0.5, 'b': 0.5}`
 - `weights`: *dict*, the weights of the Compare object's elements
-  - `local`: *dict*, the local weights of the Compare object's elements; each key is a single element and each value is that element's computed local weight
+  - `local`: *dict*, the local weights of the Compare object's elements; each key is an element and each value is that element's computed local weight
     - `{'a': 0.5, 'b': 0.5}`
-  - `global`: *dict*, the global weights of the Compare object's elements; each key is a single element and each value is that element's computed global weight
+  - `global`: *dict*, the global weights of the Compare object's elements; each key is an element and each value is that element's computed global weight
     - `{'a': 0.25, 'b': 0.25}`
 - `consistency_ratio`: *float*, the consistency ratio of the Compare object
 - `random_index`: *'Donegan & Dodd' or 'Saaty'*, the random index used to compute the consistency ratio